Back to all blogs

 Why Cofactors Matter (The Gold and Platinum Perspective)

-For example, your thyroid gland might be producing plenty of T4 (the storage hormone), but if your iron stores (Ferritin) are low, your body may struggle to convert that T4 into the active T3.
-Similarly, Vitamin D is required for the thyroid hormone receptors in your cells to work efficiently.
-Without these cofactors, you may have "perfect" thyroid levels on paper but still experience profound fatigue and brain fog.
+If Ferritin (iron stores) is low, your body may struggle to convert T4 into active T3.
+Similarly, Vitamin D is required for thyroid hormone receptors to work efficiently.
+Without these, you may have "perfect" levels on paper but still experience fatigue and brain fog.
+By looking at the bigger picture, including Magnesium and Cortisol, you can focus on optimising health rather than just meeting the minimum "normal" range.

 Conclusion